hanabi/hanabi.github.io/Reference.md

   * Bob clues yellow to Alice, touching a yellow 1 as a *Play Clue*.
   * Cathy knows that this is a *Reverse Finesse* and that she has the green 1.
 Cathy blind-plays her *Finesse Position* card and it is a blue 1.
   * Alice plays the yellow 1.
-  * Bob knows that Alice must have been trying to blind-play a green 1.
-Thus, he must have the green 2, and Alice did indeed perfrom a *Layered Finesse*.
+  * Bob knows that Cathy must have been trying to blind-play a green 1.
+Thus, he must have the green 2, and Alice did indeed perform a *Layered Finesse*.
 Bob clues number 5 to Cathy as a *5 Save*.
   * Cathy was surprised that she played the blue 1.
 Could this be a *Bluff*?
 No, because Alice is not in *Bluff Seat* for Cathy, meaning that Alice is **not** allowed to bluff Cathy.
 Thus, this must be a *Layered Finesse* and Cathy must really have the green 1.
 Cathy plays her *Second Finesse Position* and it is the green 1.

 ### The Load Clue